Algorithms for Optimally Shifting Intervals under Intersection Graph Models: Preliminaries

-A \emph{linear function} $f$ for a given set of real numbers $ a_1,\allowbreak a_2,\ldots,a_n$ and a set of variables $x_1,x_2,\ldots,x_n$ as $f(x_1,\ldots,x_n) = \sum^{n}_{j=1} a_jx_j$.
-A \emph{linear equality} for a real number $b$ and linear function $f$ is an equation of the form $f(x_1,\ldots,x_n) = b$.
-Similarly, a \emph{linear inequality} are equations of the form $\allowbreak f(x_1,\ldots,x_n) \leq b$ and $f(x_1,\ldots,x_n) \geq b$.
-We use linear equalities and inequalities to denote \emph{linear constraints}.
-A \emph{linear-programming problem} is the problem of either minimising or maximising a linear function subject to a finite set of linear constraints.
+\paragraph{Linear Optimisation} A \emph{linear function} $f$ for a given set of real numbers $ a_1,\allowbreak a_2,\ldots,a_n$ and a set of variables $x_1,x_2,\ldots,x_n$ is defined as $f(x_1,\ldots,x_n) = \sum^{n}_{j=1} a_jx_j$.
+Similarly, a \emph{linear inequality} is an equation of the form $\allowbreak f(x_1,\ldots,x_n) \leq b$ and $f(x_1,\ldots,x_n) \geq b$.
+We use linear inequalities to denote \emph{linear constraints}.
+A \emph{linear programming problem} is the problem of either minimising or maximising a linear function subject to a finite set of linear constraints.
 We refer in this paper to a \emph{linear program} as an instance of a linear programming problem described as:

-where $\mathcal{C}$ is a finite collection of linear constraints.
+where $\C$ is a finite collection of linear constraints.
 We avoid expressly showing linear programs in their standard form to maintain legibility in the present work.
-The linear function $f(x_1,x_2,\ldots,x_n)$ in (\ref{def:linear_program}) is called the \emph{objective function}.
-An $n$-vector $\bm x$ representing an input of $f$ is called a \emph{feasible solution} if it satisfies all constraints contained in $\mathcal{C}$.
-A solution $\bm x$ has an \emph{objective value} $f(\bm x)$.
+The linear function $f(x_1,x_2,\ldots,x_n)$ in (\ref{def:linear_program}) is called \emph{objective function}.
+An $n$-vector $\bm x$ representing an input of $f$ is called a \emph{feasible solution} if it satisfies all the constraints contained in $\C$.
+A feasible solution $\bm x$ has an \emph{objective value} $f(\bm x)$.
 If the objective value $f(\bm x)$ is minimum (maximum) among all feasible solutions, then $\bm x$ is an \emph{optimal solution} of the linear program.